Safe Driving Quiz

 8. Yellow traffic lights last how long?
 3 seconds.

 9. When does a pedestrian have the right of way?
 When they are in a marked or unmarked crosswalk.

 10. What is the best way to back up?
 By turning in your seat and looking behind you.

 1. Go to IIHS.org and watch a crash test video.
-What is IIHS?
-What do they do?
+Read about who they are and what they do.
 Who funds them?
 How does society benefit from their work?
+What do they do?
 What are they looking for in a crash test?

-2. Do some research on alcohol poisoning.
-Find out what it is and how it happens.
-In the first paragraph define what alcohol poisoning is.
+2. Write a paper on alcohol poisoning.
+In the first paragraph define the term.
 Then write about a college student who died from alcohol poisoning.
 Describe the case in detail.